Simple veggie hacks for fussy eaters

 Lettuce can though also be crispy and crunchy or better accepted when it’s used as a wrap or a holder in San Choy Bau, for example.

-- Beans/lentils – these are one of our Five A Day so it’s great if we can add them into the diet.
+- Beans/lentils – these are one of your Five A Day so it’s great if you can add them into the diet.
 Baked beans can be a good place to start, especially if you have a child who enjoys canned spaghetti etc. as it’s a very similar flavour.

 - Fritters/burgers – sometimes incorporating beans or veg into a burger can make them less confronting.
 Ditto combining veg into a fritter.
 It can be super simple, just egg, cheese, and a little grated carrot, for example.